 Before coming to America, I went to Kingston University where, much to my parents’ horror, I seemed to be an eternal student.
 After just over 8 years, I came away with a degree in Education, a degree in Psychology, and a Masters in Education and Educational Leadership.

-I moved to America in August 2002, making me the second longest serving member of staff.
+I moved to the U.S. in August 2002, making me the second longest serving member of staff.
 Prior to this, I taught for 18 years in three schools in the UK.
 For 14 of those years I was Head of the Lower School in an independent primary school in London.

 When I first moved onto the international circuit, I decided to go back into the classroom, teaching in both Reception and Year 1 for three years.
 When I started at BISB the school was located in Dedham.
-Before accepting the role of Vice Principal, I was Head of the Primary School at BISB for several years.
+Before accepting the role of Assistant Head of School, I was Head of the Primary School at BISB for several years.
 I don’t teach nearly as much as I would like anymore, but I have really enjoyed watching the school grow and develop.

 I live with my husband Scott, who is American and is a lawyer, and our wonderful daughter Willow.
 We also have another child – a very large Great Dane called Mosi.

 I enjoy spending time with family and friends, traveling and reading.
 I have been involved on several CIS (Council of International Schools) review teams, and consider these to be fantastic opportunities to get into other schools and see great practice, as well as being unbelievably good personal and professional development.